 Aren’t Custom Cabinets the Best Quality?

-One thing that commonly confuses cabinet shoppers is that “stock”, “semi-custom”, and “custom” don’t mean low, medium, and high-quality.
+One common misconception among cabinet shoppers is that they believe “stock” and “RTA”, “semi-custom”, and “custom” mean low, medium, and high-quality.
+Well, they don’t.
 Rather, they refer to different cabinet manufacturing processes.

 “Custom cabinetry is a really vague term,” says CliqStudios Senior Designer Patty Green.
 “It could mean fantastic, beautiful craftsmanship, or could mean Uncle Bob in his basement.”

-Another note: factory finishes on stock and semi-custom manufacturers may be higher than custom construction.
-Furthermore, local craftsmen may not have the same level of professional finishing equipment that larger manufacturers can afford.
+Interestingly enough, factory finishes on stock and semi-custom cabinetry can sometimes be of a higher quality than custom construction.
+Local craftsmen may not possess the level of professional finishing equipment that larger manufacturers can afford.

 How Important Is Customization for Cabinets?